Last updated on April 7th, 2023 at 07:28 am

 La Sportiva Katana

 What makes the Katana special, asides from its amazing edging prowess is its impressive versatility.
-Anything short of bat hanging from your roof project, and this shoe can do it all.
+Anything short of bat hangs from your roof project, and this shoe can do it all.
 Not only do they have excellent edging ability that will take you up some moderately steep climbs, but they also can be used on long days, slabs, and cracks.
 The clever one-piece rubber rand and Powerhinge make the foot feel like it is being pushed forward, concentrating power around the big toe for supreme precision.

 BEST FOR ALL-AROUND

 Scarpa Vapor V

 Another workhorse all-rounder from the Scarpa stable, The Vapor V offers a strong balance of comfort and performance which can be used in gyms, crags, and bouldering.
 The shoe is pretty stiff – even more so than the Instinct VS – which enables the Vapor to be used in cracks, slabs, and smearing on large volumes.

 The edging makes them ideal for climbing vertical routes or slight overhangs.
 Size them tighter, and they will do well in bouldering and sport climbs.
 Size them slightly looser for all-day comfort and trad multi-pitch adventures.

 The Vapor V is another one of those shoes that are so versatile it can be used by everyone from complete beginners to seasoned professionals.
 They are frequently seen on the feet of beginner climbers but are also been used by the likes of Cedric Lachat and Antoine Vandeputte to send 9b sport routes and V15 boulder problems.